s2n-cnit/profiled-swarm/README.md

     poetry install
     ```

+    > [!TIP]
-    This command reads the pyproject.toml file, fetches all necessary dependencies (including core libraries like Scapy for packet crafting), and installs them into a clean, isolated virtual environment.
+    > This command reads the _pyproject.toml_ file, fetches all necessary dependencies (including core libraries like Scapy for packet crafting), and installs them into a clean, isolated virtual environment.

 3. Activate the virtual environment: